Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation & Common Problems

 Plectranthus are closely related to Coleus blumei (Painted Nettle).
 The Plectranthus plants are also known as spurflowers.

-Swedish Ivy is non-toxic to both humans and pets.
-They are safe to grow in a home where the are children and or pets.
+No. Swedish Ivy is non-toxic to both humans and pets.
+They are safe to grow in a home with children, cats, dogs and other pets.

 Where to Buy